objektwerks/house/README.md

 House
 -----
 >House http service using Jsoniter, ScalikeJdbc, Scaffeine, HikariCP, Tapir, Ox, Postgresql and Scala 3.
+>
 Tapir
 -----
->I was unable to derive endpoint schemas for Command and Event due to auto/semi-auto derivation and inline errors.
+>I was unable to derive endpoint schemas for **Command** and **Event** due to auto/semi-auto derivation and inline
->Naturally, this may be due to ignorance on my part.
+>errors.
+Naturally, this may be due to my ignorance.
 But the docs were of no help to me.
 Nor was the experience of
 >others.

->Consequently, Endpoint handles in/out, text/plain values via just-in-time json conversions.
+>Consequently, **Endpoint** handles in/out, text/plain values via just-in-time json conversions.
 Think old school.

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.